Alex Hughes (priest): Ordained ministry

 Alex was ordained in the Church of England as a deacon in 2000 and a priest in 2001.
 He served his curacy at Holy Trinity, Headington Quarry, Oxford.
 In 2003, he moved to the Diocese of Portsmouth, where he was Chaplain to Kenneth Stevenson, Bishop of Portsmouth, then parish priest at St Luke's and St Peter's in Somerstown, Portsmouth.
 Since 2014, he has been Archdeacon of Cambridge in the Diocese of Ely and an honorary canon of Ely Cathedral.

 Personal life

-In 1998, Alex married Sarah.
-She is a psychotherapist.
+In 1998, Alex married Sarah, a psychotherapist.
 They have two sons.